 “The Butts is a lovely steep hillside of green open space and large woodland overlooking a large residential area.
 It can be seen from around the Borough, is an excellent viewpoint over most of the urban area and [has views] to the Peak District [foot]hills 15 miles away.”

 “Hills” must here mean views of the far outlier peak of Mow Cop, as the upland rise of the Peak District itself is (for some reason) never visible behind.
 Nevertheless, this outlier hill was likely to have been Tolkien’s first glimpse of the upland country to which Gawain returns, in which the hero has his final encounter with the Green Knight.
 Gawain would be his first major academic publication, in 1925.
 However, a straightforward influence is unlikely here, since at that time the scholarly consensus on Gawain was that the geographical setting of the story was uncertain.
-All that could be said for sure was that it may have been… “written at Hales in south-west Lancashire, not many years earlier than 1413.
+All that could be said for sure was that it resembled works that were… “written at Hales in south-west Lancashire, not many years earlier than 1413.
 This resemblance, however, only goes to show that the dialect of the copyist was of Hales in south-west Lancashire”.